Md. Abu Zafor Siddique: Career

 In June 2021, Siddique and Justice K. M. Hafizul Alam, ordered the arrest of four, including two lawyers, for forging a bail order of the High Court Division.
-He elevated to the Appellate Division from High Court on December, 2022 by superseding many of his colleagues.
+He elevated to the Appellate Division from High Court in December 2022 by superseding many of his colleagues.
+He compelled to resigned in the face of student protests on 10 August 2024.

 Personal life

 Siddique's son, Md Jumman Siddiqui, failed Bangladesh Bar Council examinations multiple times but yet had his name in a gazette listing the lawyers allowed to practice in the supreme court.
-Justices Tariq ul Hakim and Md Iqbal Kabir of the Appellate Division issued an order to halt the notice and asked why his name was listed in the gazette.
+Justices Tariq ul Hakim and Md Iqbal Kabir of the supreme court issued an order to halt the notice and asked why his name was listed in the gazette.